cife

 • An optional extended project (EPQ) can also be undertaken, which is a piece of research on a topic of the student’s own choice.
 It is equivalent to half an A level and gives an opportunity to develop as an independent learner and explore an academic passion.

-• A-level subjects are assessed by exams, though there are a significant number include an element of coursework in the final mark.
-See ‘The new A-level and GCSE exams‘ for details of the change back to end-of-course exams, and on the ‘decoupling’ of AS exams from A levels
+• A level subjects are assessed by examinations, though there are a significant number include an element of coursework in the final mark.

 IB

-• Designed as a two-year course, and assessed by exams at the end of the programme, plus some coursework assessed in school.
-To be awarded the IB Diploma a student must complete the programme and receive at least 24 points in exams and other assessments (see later section for IB marks)
+• Designed as a two-year course and assessed by examinations at the end of the programme, plus some coursework assessed in school.
+To be awarded the IB Diploma, students must achieve at least 24 points and meet a range of additional conditions, including minimum performance at Higher Level subjects and in the core. (see later section for IB marks)

 • The IB is designed as a broad and over-arching programme.
 Students are required to take six subject-courses and to cover three ‘core requirements’ which broaden the educational experience and challenge students to apply their knowledge and understanding.

-• While IB offers a reasonable range of subjects, choice is restricted because the six subject-courses must include: English (in the UK), a foreign language, a humanities subject (‘Individuals and Societies’), a science, maths, an arts subject or an elective (which can be a second language, humanities or science).
+• While IB offers a reasonable range of subjects, choice is restricted because the six subject-courses must include: English (at schools in the UK), a foreign language, a humanities subject (‘Individuals and Societies’), a science, maths, an arts subject or an elective (which can be a second language, humanities or science).
 It is thus not possible to take an all-science or all-arts programme in the IB.

 • Subject-courses may be taken at ‘Standard’ or ‘Higher’ level, according to a student’s interests and strengths.
-Three subjects are taken at ‘Standard’ level, three at ‘Higher’.
+Students take at least three subjects at Higher Level and the remaining at Standard Level.
+Some students may take four Higher Level subjects, subject to school approval.

 • The ‘core requirements’ of IB comprise: